 In 2007 Andy earned his Light Harness Horse Instructor (LHHI) and Assessor certificates from the British Driving Society (BDS).
 With the experience of the BDS system of certification, Andy helped spearhead and develop The Carriage Association of America’s Carriage Driver Proficiency Program.
 This first of it’s kind program in the United State offers quantifiable standards in carriage driving achievement, from basic horsemanship skills through four-in-hand driving.
 Andy now serves as a Master Evaluator and instructor for the program.

-As a recognized judge (r) for the American Driving Society, Andy judges throughout the United States and Canada at Combine Driving Events and Trials.
-As a member of the jury, Andy puts his years of experience to work with event organizers and other members of the jury to promote safe, fair, and most importantly, fun competitions.
-He’s well known for giving clear and accurate comments to competitors.
+Andy was a recognized judge for the American Driving Society for over a decade.
+Andy put his years of experience to work with event organizers and other members of the jury to promote safe, fair, and most importantly, fun competitions.
+He was well known for giving clear and accurate comments to competitors.

-“As a judge, I’m there to do more than hand out scores and make sure people follow rules.
-I’m there to give feedback as an advocate for sport, the organizers, and the competitors, without which there would be no competition.”
+“As a judge, I was there to do more than hand out scores and make sure people follow rules.
+I was there to give feedback as an advocate for sport, the organizers, and the competitors, without which there would be no competition.”

 His competitive experience includes Combined Driving singles and pairs through advanced level.
 At Pleasure Driving shows Andy has competed with singles through four-in-hands including the Coaching divisions.
 He has even been spotted sounding the coach horn on occasion.
 Andy can often be found coaching students at shows and events throughout North America.